vitaly-t/custom-string-formatter/README.md

 |  `(`   | `&#40;`  |  `&#x28;`   |
 |  `)`   | `&#41;`  |  `&#x29;`   |

-Use function [sanitizeFilterArg] to make filter arguments correctly encoded.
+Use function [sanitizeFilterArg] to make a filter argument correctly encoded.
 And if your filter needs to control arguments decoding on its own, override [decodeArguments] method.

 ## Self-Reference